Have you ever been hangry, used a spork, or ridden a moped?

 Read on to discover more about portmanteaus and how to introduce these fun words to kids.
 And be sure to check out the fun printable game at the end of this post!

 I’m glad you asked!

-As you can see, portmanteaus are essentially just “made-up” words that have worked their way into our everyday language.
-The concept of made-up words is pretty funny to children.
-When I talked about portmanteaus with my children when they were young, my daughter came up with sweems (sweet dreams) right on the spot.
+Portmanteaus are “made-up” words that have worked their way into our everyday language and that concept is pretty funny to children!
+When I talked about portmanteaus with my children when they were young, my daughter came up with sweems (sweet dreams) right on the spot, giggling at the idea.

 How about you?
 Can you think of a portmanteau word?
 Please share in the comments below!